Generic Name: cholestyramine

 In calculating pediatric dosages, 80 mg of anhydrous cholestyramine resin are contained in 110 mg of Prevalite®.

 The effects of long-term drug administration, as well as its effect in maintaining lowered cholesterol levels in pediatric patients, are unknown.
-(See also ADVERSE REACTIONS.)
+Also see ADVERSE REACTIONS.

 One patient experienced biliary colic on each of three occasions on which he took a cholestyramine for oral suspension product.
 One patient diagnosed as acute abdominal symptom complex was found to have a "pasty mass" in the transverse colon on x-ray.